fatih/vim-go-tutorial/README.md

 `:GoCoverageBrowser`.
 Under the hood it uses `go tool cover` to create a HTML page and then opens it in your default browser.
 Some people like this more.

-Using the `:GoCoverageXXX` commands do not create any kind of temporary files.
-It doesn't pollute your workflow.
+Using the `:GoCoverageXXX` commands does not create any kind of temporary files and doesn't pollute your workflow.
 So you don't have to deal with removing unwanted files every time.

 ### vimrc improvements